 Rule 1.
-Market lambs must be born on or after January 1st of the current year.
+Market Lambs must be born on or after January 1st of the current year.

 Rule 2.
-All market lambs must be "slick shorn", above the knee and hock joints, including the head, before arriving on the grounds.
+All Market Lambs must be slick shorn', above the knee and hock joints, including the head BEFORE THE SHOW.

 Rule 3.
-No artificial coloring or use of adhesives is allowed on market lambs.
+No artificial coloring or use of adhesives is allowed on Market Lambs.

 Rule 4.
-Classes will be separated into all Wool Breeds and All Other Breeds with Overall Grand and Reserve Champions selected from top placings in each division.
+Classes will be separated into All Wool Breeds and All Other Breeds with Overall Grand and Reserve Champions selected from top placings in each division.
 Classes will be split by weight as necessary.